wrrulos/mcptool/README.md

 # Clone the repository
 $ git clone https://github.com/wrrulos/RSubd

-# Go into the RSubd folder
+# Go into the MCPTool folder
-$ cd RSubd
+$ cd MCPTool

 # Create an account at https://ngrok.com/
 # Download Ngrok and connect your account with the token.